 Beyond the standard exemptions, Delaware also provides sales tax relief on these categories:

 Exemptions may have conditions.
-Always verify with the Delaware Department of Revenue for complete rules.
+Always verify with the Delaware state tax authority for complete rules.

 Delaware sales tax in context: rates, history, and neighbors